Chapter 6.20

 C. No franchisee shall, directly or indirectly, enter into any contract, express understanding or other transaction with another franchisee for the purpose of fixing customer rates or charges or otherwise maintaining rates or charges at a particular level.

-E. Each franchisee shall provide to the administrator such information as the administrator determines is reasonably necessary to facilitate effective administration of the franchise under the provisions of this chapter.
-Diversion information may be provided consistent with the framework for materials recovery facility (MRF) services and reporting of RCMC 6.20.170.
+E. Each franchisee shall provide to the public works director, and/or his or her designee, such information as the public works director, and/or his or her designee, determines is reasonably necessary to facilitate effective administration of the franchise under the provisions of this chapter.
+Diversion information may be provided consistent with the framework for materials recovery facility (MRF) services and reporting of RCMC 6.20.140.

-F. Notwithstanding any other provisions of this chapter, it shall be allowable for a franchisee having an interest in a materials recovery facility (MRF) to provide a reporting service, a solid waste processing service, and/or a recyclables processing service to another franchisee consistent with the framework for MRF services and reporting of RCMC 6.20.170.
+F. Notwithstanding any other provisions of this chapter, it shall be allowable for a franchisee having an interest in a materials recovery facility (MRF) to provide a reporting service, a solid waste processing service to another franchisee consistent with the framework for MRF services and reporting of RCMC 6.20.140.
 [Ord.
-23-2009 § B(19)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

-A. Franchisees shall not be required to divert treated medical waste.
+A. Commercial franchisees shall not be required to divert treated medical waste.

-C. No treated medical waste from commercial solid waste generators shall be delivered by a permittee to a materials recovery facility for the purpose of recycling.
+B. No treated medical waste from commercial or residential solid waste generators shall be delivered by a permittee to a materials recovery facility for the purpose of recycling.
 [Ord.
-23-2009 § B(20)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

-Except as otherwise expressly provided, the provisions of this chapter shall be administered and enforced within the city by the administrator or other staff and enforcement officials designated by the administrator.
+Except as otherwise expressly provided, the provisions of this chapter shall be administered and enforced within the city by the public works director, and/or his or her designee, or other staff and enforcement officials designated by the public works director, and/or his or her designee.
 [Ord.
-23-2009 § B(22)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

 Any operation or activity contrary to the provisions of this chapter or a franchise agreement, including the terms and conditions of any franchise, is unlawful and shall constitute a public nuisance.
-The administrator is authorized to commence in the name of the city actions or proceedings to abate and enjoin any such operation or activity.
+The public works director, and/or his or her designee, is authorized to commence in the name of the city actions or proceedings to abate and enjoin any such operation or activity.
 [Ord.
-23-2009 § B(23)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

 A. Whenever a provision of this chapter authorizes or requires a public hearing to be conducted by the city council, notice of the time, date, place and purpose of the hearing shall be published at least once not later than 10 calendar days in advance of the date of such hearing in a newspaper of general circulation which is published within the city, and shall be served upon each franchisee who is affected by such hearing.